 - cinnamon – an extra dose of cinnamon adds another layer of warming spice.

-- salt – for flavor and to balance the sweetness.
+- fine sea salt – for flavor and to balance the sweetness.
+Use fine sea salt or kosher salt for baking.

 - pure maple syrup – the pie is naturally sweetened with pure maple syrup, which I find adds some much flavor as well as sweetness.